 Mark K Cassell

-Germany’s Sparkassen are publicly-held savings banks.
-No other advanced industrial economy relies as heavily on such small, publicly-owned financial institutions to fuel its economy.
-They are a puzzle because these relatively small institutions drive one of the biggest and most successful economies in the world.
+Germany’s public savings banks – Sparkassen – are a remarkable and puzzling phenomena.
+No other advanced industrial country relies as heavily on such small, public financial institutions to fuel its economy and how is it that such small institutions can drive one of the biggest and most successful economies in the world?

 Mark K. Cassell is Professor of Political Science at Kent State University.
 He is the author of How Governments Privatize: The Politics of Divestment in the United States and Germany.